It is Safe2Say

 Parent and family engagement is an integral component of the Title I program.
 Parents are invited and encouraged to participate in parent workshops, training, Title I meetings, and parent-teacher conferences.
 Parent workshops and reading incentive programs offer several opportunities for parents to learn and model effective reading techniques and strategies with their children at home.

-The Title I Program Parent and Family Engagement Survey - 2023-2024
+The Title I Program Parent and Family Engagement Survey - 2024-2025 To be distributed Spring 2025

 Dear Parent/Guardian and Family Member, Loyalsock Township School District’s Title I Program at Donald E. Schick Elementary is a Targeted Assistance program that directly supports eligible students in grades kindergarten through fifth.
 As the parent/guardian of a child attending a Title I school, you are an important part of the Title I team.
 Your input is vital in the planning and implementation of the parent and family engagement program and activities in our school.
 The focus of all Title I programs is to help eligible students meet the same high academic achievement standards expected of all children, regardless of their socioeconomic status and background.